slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - research is not doing something!
 Knowledge is Never the Issue, action is.
 - Bad execution of your designs does less harm than irresolution in forming them.
 - STRATEGIC LAZINESS AS A LEVERAGE POINT

-> *'If you spend too much time thinking about a thing, you’ll never get it done.
-Make at least one definite move daily toward your goal.' -- Bruce Lee*

 Forget All About Doing Good Work and Focus on Great Work Good work, on the other hand, is an innocuous killer of greatness.